ovianaanthony/Projects-Csharp/palindromo/README.md

 > [!NOTE]
 > Program developed in C# that checks if any given number is the same in its opposite and natural order.

-> The example contains 2 C# compilation targets and a makefile to piece it all together.
+> The example contains two C# compilation targets and a makefile to piece it all together.

 ## Building and Running Code
 > [!TIP]